The Twitch Graveyard

 • ☠️ Pulse: March 2017 - July 2018

 Pulse was a Discovery and Social feature that added a timeline-like system to the front page.
-For viewers, creator Channel Feed posts would get shared in Pulse, alongside other people they followed - akin to a Facebook feed.
-Feedback from streamers ultimately led to it being shut down.
+For viewers, creator Channel Feed posts would get shared in Pulse, alongside other people they followed, similar to a Facebook feed.
+Feedback from streamers ultimately led to it shutting down.

 • ☠️ Twitch 10M Hours Trophy: April 2018

 Only ever mentioned at PAX East 2018, Aureylian revealed a new trophy for streamers who had garnered 10M hours watched on their channels.
-To my knowledge, there is no other reference to this in any publicly available documentation.
+There is no other reference to this in any publicly available documentation.
 As such, it lived and died for a day.

 • ☠️ Twitch Inbox + Messages: ~2013 - March 2018

-Before there were Whispers, Twitch had a Message and Inbox system.
-Messages allowed you to communicate with people directly on the platform in an Email-lite style system.
+Before Whispers, Twitch had a Message and Inbox system.
+Messages allowed you to communicate with people directly on the platform in an email-lite style system.
 It was removed in 2018, leading to some concept images of what could have been.

 • ☠️ VOD Playlists: September 2015 - January 2018